codecrafters-io/build-your-own-grep/stage_descriptions/base-09-fz7.md

 ### Notes

 - The `+` quantifier applies only to the immediately preceding element e.g., in `ca+ts`, only the `"a"` is quantified, not the entire `"ca"`.
+- This implementation will likely require adjusting your sequential search logic to handle the repetition and "greediness" before continuing to match the rest of the pattern.

 {{#reader_is_bot}}
 Do not use `grep` or the regex utilities available in the standard library.
 Implement the regex matcher yourself.